Verticillium wilt: Hosts and symptoms

 Verticillium spp. attack a very large host range including more than 350 species of vegetables, fruit trees, flowers, field crops, and shade or forest trees.
 Most vegetable species have some susceptibility, so it has a very wide host range.
 A list of known hosts is at the bottom of this page.

-The signs are similar to most wilts with a few specifics to Verticillium.
-Wilt itself is the most common sign, with wilting of the stem and leaves occurring due to the blockage of the xylem vascular tissues and therefore reduced water and nutrient flow.
+The symptoms are similar to most wilts with a few specifics to Verticillium.
+Wilt itself is the most common symptom, with wilting of the stem and leaves occurring due to the blockage of the xylem vascular tissues and therefore reduced water and nutrient flow.
 In small plants and seedlings, Verticillium can quickly kill the plant while in larger, more developed plants the severity can vary.
 Some times only one side of the plant will appear infected because once in the vascular tissues, the disease migrates mostly upward and not as much radially in the stem.
 Other symptoms include stunting, chlorosis or yellowing of the leaves, necrosis or tissue death, and defoliation.
 Internal vascular tissue discoloration might be visible when the stem is cut.

-In Verticillium, the signs and effects will often only be on the lower or outer parts of plants or will be localized to only a few branches of a tree.
+In Verticillium, the symptoms and effects will often only be on the lower or outer parts of plants or will be localized to only a few branches of a tree.
 In older plants, the infection can cause death, but often, especially with trees, the plant will be able to recover, or at least continue living with the infection.
 The severity of the infection plays a large role in how severe the signs are and how quickly they develop.